 Field-hunting tip

-Look in basaltic vugs and cavities country — that is the host setting where reyerite typically forms.
+Look in basaltic vugs and cavities country, the host setting where reyerite typically forms.
 If you start seeing gyrolite, apophyllite, calcite in float, you are in the right ground.
 Field specimens usually show a platy crystals, foliated masses, rosettes habit, so train your eye for that shape before scanning the outcrop.